statamic/docs/content/collections/extending-docs/modifiers.md

 {{ variable | repeat:2 }}
 ```

 - The first part?
-That’s just a regular old variable: `variable`.
+A regular old variable: `variable`.
 - Next up, the modifier's [handle](#handle): `repeat`
 - And finally, a parameter: `2`